KSheeds1/Katie-Sheedy-Portfolio/README.md

 My goal as an owner, is to increase my visibility within the tech world and provide an eye-catching, user-friendly website to gain interest from potential employers and recruiters.

 ## Demo
-Access the live demo here.
+Access the live site [here](https://ksheeds1.github.io/Katie-Sheedy-Portfolio/).

 # UX
 ### User Stories